frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 `release()`, though they are automatically released when the variable is garbage collected.

-Next, we will explan ScaLAPACK functionalities.
+Next, we will explain ScaLAPACK functionalities.
 Please see "src/tut5-5/tut.py".

 This time, FrovedisBlockcyclicMatrix is created by loading from a